 How do you go about finding your locations?

-In the beginning it was fairly easy to find floors as they are everywhere to be found.
-However now after 3 years it gets a little tougher.
+In the beginning, it was fairly easy to find floors as they are everywhere to be found.
+However now after 3 years, it gets a little tougher.
 Now I have to invest a lot more time to find new floors.
-Usually I start with neighbourhoods/streets that I haven’t been to yet.
-Then I’ll try to either go in the mornings or late afternoons as the chance to find a open door during that time is higher.
-In the mornings you might meet a lovely doorman that let’s you enter the building and in the afternoons when kids come back from school it makes it easier, too.
+Usually, I start with neighborhoods/streets that I haven’t been to yet.
+Then I’ll try to either go in the mornings or late afternoons as the chance to find an open door during that time is higher.
+In the mornings you might meet a lovely doorman that lets you enter the building and in the afternoons when kids come back from school it makes it easier, too.